Category:

 (John) Yes, and they are potentially significant.
 Energize Denver includes fines between $0.30 to $0.70 per kBtu above the performance targets for buildings that do not meet the prescribed targets in 2025.
 The Energize Denver website includes a case study for a 150,000-square-foot office building that maintains the same annual energy performance from 2019 through 2030.
 In that time, the owner of that hypothetical office building would be levied between $5.7 and $13.4 million in penalties.
 Very few building owners have that kind of cash sitting in a bank account.

 While not explicitly part of the ordinance, the long-term benefits of improving the operational performance of buildings should be evident for all Denver building owners.
 Utility bills in Colorado have increased an average of 2.5% every year over the past 15 years.
 With construction incentives, the payback for reinvestment in building systems has become more attractive.
-Rather than facing fines and penalties, building owners that capitalize on performance improvements will see a corresponding improvement in operational budgets.
+Rather than facing fines and penalties, building owners that capitalize on performance improvements will see a corresponding improvement in operating budgets.

 Similarly, will there be repercussions for building owners who don’t comply with the Colorado Building Performance Standards?